Prime splittings of Determinantal Ideals: Further questions

-\textbf{Acknowledgements.} The author would like to thank Professors H${\rm \acute{e}}$l${\rm \grave{e}}$ne Barcelo, J\"urgen Herzog and Volkmar Welker for suggestions and helpful discussions.
-This paper was written when the author was a postdoc at the Mathematical Sciences Research Institute (MSRI), and gratefully acknowledges support from the institute.
+\textbf{Acknowledgements.} We would like to thank H${\rm \acute{e}}$l${\rm \grave{e}}$ne Barcelo, J\"urgen Herzog and Volkmar Welker for many suggestions and helpful discussions.
+We are grateful to Michael Stillman for helping us with Example~\ref{ex33}.
+The first author acknowledges support from the Mathematical Sciences Research Institute (MSRI), and the Alexander von Humboldt Foundation during this project.